 Saima Siddiqui serves as ISPU’s Board Chair and has been a member of the Board of Directors since 2008.
 Ms. Siddiqui has chaired the Nominations Committee, served on the Governance Committee, and led the most recent Executive Director Search for ISPU.

 Ms. Siddiqui has a background in higher education and professional development.
 She currently serves as the Senior Director of College and University Relations at The Washington Center.
 Prior to that, she led Career Services at National University of Singapore Business School, building and strengthening recruiting and career counseling for 3000 MBA and BBA students.
-Prior to that, she served as Vice President at Mom Corps, an innovative placement firm that works with companies to develop flexible staffing models.
+She also has served as Vice President at Mom Corps, an innovative placement firm that works with companies to develop flexible staffing models.
 Before moving into education and career development, Ms. Siddiqui worked in finance and community development.

 Ms. Siddiqui holds a Master of Government Administration and a Master of City Planning from the University of Pennsylvania, and a BS from Northwestern University.
 She lives in Bethesda, Maryland, with her husband, Kamran Khan, and her two children.